padok-team/dojo-guestbook/README.md

 ### Why

-Now that we can run our application locally, we want to deploy it to Kubernetes, which is a container orchestrator.
+Now that we can run our application locally, we want to take it a step further: we will recreate everything we have done using Docker Compose, in Kubernetes using manifests and Helm charts!

 ### What